JMDKC/jmdkc.github.io/_posts/2019-05-05-mccullin-tate.md

 [Speaking to the Guardian](https://www.theguardian.com/artanddesign/2019/feb/03/don-mccullin-giles-duley-photography-retrospective-tate-interview) ahead of the retrospective, McCullin said: “I get a lot of letters – and you must get the same – saying: ‘I want to be a war photographer’.
 I say to people that’s fine, but there are just as many wars going on in our cities.
 If you want to be a war photographer, go out and help yourself.

 “I’m more proud of the social pictures I did of poverty in the north of England than I am any of my war pictures.”

-These photos certainly made the deepest impression on me.
+In all the photos I saw across the two galleries, this set certainly made the deepest impression on me.

 *Don McCullin is at Tate Britain (London).
 5 February - 6 May 2019.
 Don McCullin: Proximity is at Hamiltons (London).
 30 January - 11 May 2019*